How to Avoid Extra Charges in Freight Shipping

 15. Make sure the rate quote is in your currency

 Carriers serving North America can be based in the US, Canada, or Mexico.
 Depending on the exchange rates, the rates can be much better (or worse) than they seem at first.
 Make sure that the quote is guaranteed in your currency.
 Otherwise, you can be in for a bad shock when you get the bill and have to pay the fluctuating exchange rate, which can make the rate 40% or higher than you expected.

 16. Check multiple carriers to get the best rate

-Freight rates are notoriously variable between carriers and brokers, and within the same carrier or brokerage house for different equipment types, origins, destinations and delivery times.
-One company will charge you several thousand dollars, and another will charge only $900 for exact same load, service level and delivery times.
+Freight rates are notoriously variable between carriers and brokers, and within the same carrier or brokerage house for different equipment types, origins, destinations, and delivery times.
+One company will charge you several thousand dollars, and another will charge only $900 for the exact same load, service level, and delivery times.
 To avoid overpaying, always check the rates on online freight marketplaces like Freightera.com to make sure you are getting the best deal.
 Check back each time because new carriers are brought in regularly, and regional companies can offer rates a fraction of what other carriers charge for the exact load you are shipping now.

 Sign up and get LTL & FTL quotes from 100s of freight carriers.